Clayton Roueche: Gang boss

 Roueche adopted his wife's daughter by a previous marriage and fathered two more daughters.
 Fatherhood led Roueche to tone down his hedonist lifestyle as he spent his weekends with his family.
 Roueche's marriage came to be a strained one as his wife flew into rages over various issues.
 Roueche came to be involved in a feud with the Bacon brothers for the control of the drug trade.
-Roueche had little respect for the Bacon brothers, saying: "To me they were just little errand boys."
+Roueche had little respect for the brothers, saying: "To me they were just little errand boys."
 Roueche was forced to tighten discipline, admitting that he ordered the beatings of errant members, through he claimed not to enjoy it.
 In 2004, a police informer Michael Plante while wearing a wire recorded a Hells Angel, Johnny Punko, saying that another Hells Angel, Gino Zumpano, the president of the Angels East End Vancouver chapter, "took a walk" with Roueche, which Plante understood to mean that an important meeting had taken place.
 Plante also recorded Punko as saying that Roueche had hired David Giles, a "full patch" member of the Angels East End chapter, to work as a debt collector by beating up two drug dealers who were in arrears to him.

 In late 2005, Roueche spoke with a police informer, Ken Davis, about his plans to have Davis take US$500,000 to California to buy 25 kilograms of cocaine to smuggle into Canada.
 Roueche also spoke about his wish to have Davis recruit some street level drug dealers in San Jose to work for the UN gang.
 Roueche further wanted Davis to recruit American truck drivers to sell ecstasy and B.C.
 Bud marijuana in Texas, saying he found some clients in the Lone Star State.
 Finally, he spoke about a new method of smuggling drugs into the United States, saying he envisioned "something a little different, a little cool" that was "flatter" and "deeper", by which he apparently meant a digging a tunnel under the border.
 In early 2006, Davis took two trips to Los Angeles, bringing US$109,555 in the first trip and the US$118,980 in the second trip.
 Roueche was unhappy with Davis, saying he was taking too long to go to Los Angeles and that if he did not move faster on his next trip, he would send down some thugs to Seattle to beat Davis up.